 average television by age range and gender

-show sales sum in 2011 vs 2012 by region and month
+show sales sum in 2024 vs 2023 by region and month

-Sometimes you can get something different from what you expect; in this case you may back to your search query by returning to the cube view ("back" in a web browser or click on the cube name in the breadcrumbs) and add more keywords.
-Keep in mind that SeekTable does not really understand your query (like a human), it just matches keywords you entered and tries to propose most suitable report.
+Sometimes you can get something different from what you expect; in this case you may back to your query by returning to the cube view ("back" in a web browser or click the cube name in the breadcrumbs) and clarify your question.

 total sum